How Our Approach Differs

 Tim’s researched approach helps shine the light of reason onto life’s shadows.
 He has been counselling Guelph for many years and loves what he does!

-Throughout his career, Tim has designed innovative programming while counselling Guelph.
+Throughout his career, Tim has designed innovative programming while counselling.

 He was a founding member of PSR (Psychosocial Rehabilitation) Canada and has been at the forefront of educational and conference development.

-Before working at Homewood Health Cr. counselling Guelph residents he was a brother in a religious order of contemplative monks, an experience that gives him a unique faith-inspiring perspective.
+Before working at Homewood Health Centre he was a brother in a religious order of contemplative monks, an experience that gives him a unique faith-inspiring perspective.
 Tim’s faith perspective is only offered by request from those he serves and while his general approach is not religious, it builds faith and hope as we battle the shadows within.

-- We take responsibility for helping people change: Doing counselling in Guelph for as many years as we have been doing we have found many therapists blame the person with the mental health concern stating ” They are just unmotivated.”
+- We take responsibility for helping people change: We have found many therapists blame the person with the mental health concern stating ” They are just unmotivated.”
 We have people with symptoms are not very motivated and this why they need support not blame.
 Our job is to give hope and build confidence.

 - We focus on strengths, not symptoms and illness: We look at what is good about the deepest core of the people we support!
 Not just symptoms of a mental health illness!